KevinDahlberg/marketplace-app/blog.md

 changed "quantity" so that it only counts the length of the array, not the actual items in it on the DOM

 ** 2:11 taking a break **

+** 2:30 back at it **

+trying to figure out where I end up with crazy decimals.